 We will walk as much as possible but take a ride wherever we need.

 Apart from the city walking, the villages exploring such as tea plantation and Baihualing can be filled to the brim with either hiking or cycling or both.
-We can take care of bicycle rental and arrange all the necessary gear to make this tour very active!
+We can take care of the bicycle rental and arrange all the necessary gear to make this tour very active!

 The activity level for this tour can be 100% customized.